Libera-Chat/gamja/README.md

 }
 ```

-If you are unable to configure the proxy timeout accordingly, you can set the
+If you are unable to configure the proxy timeout accordingly, or if your IRC
-`server.ping` option in `config.json` to an interval, in seconds, between which
+server doesn't send PINGs, you can set the `server.ping` option in
-gamja will send opportunistic pings.
+`config.json` (see below).

 ### Development server